Admissions FAQs

 13. Can I send photocopies?

 For GRE and TOEFL scores, please refer to the Graduate Studies page.
-For transcripts, you can upload copies into the system yourself.
-Please do not send us originals until offered admission.
-Do not send photocopies or email scans to the program as we cannot upload copies of transcripts for you.
+For transcripts, you can upload unofficial copies into the system yourself.
+If admitted, you'll need to request that official transcripts from your university be sent directly to UC Davis.

 back to top